d-reynolds/HrrrPy/README.md

 # HrrrPy
-Python tools for downloading archived HRRR data from the University of Utah HRRR archive (http://hrrr.chpc.utah.edu/)
+Python tools for downloading archived HRRR data from the University of Utah HRRR archive (http://hrrr.chpc.utah.edu/) Opening and subsetting HRRR data to desired variables is currently slow due to the CFgrib Xarray driver's current options for opening grib files with heterogeneous messages.
+This driver still allows for a more robust indexing of variables by name instead of message number, and informative errors.
+If you plan to download large spatial/temporal datasets, allocate a few days for the script to run.

 To dowload archived HRRR data:
 * Edit the "User Defined Variables" Section of HRRR_to_nCDF.py to reflect the desired lat-lon and date range